rencire/neovim-nix/README.md

 The [neovim package](https://github.com/NixOS/nixpkgs/blob/20.03-beta/pkgs/applications/editors/neovim/wrapper.nix) is using the API provided by [vim-utils](https://github.com/NixOS/nixpkgs/blob/20.03-beta/pkgs/misc/vim-plugins/vim-utils.nix) to specify vim plugins and custom `vimrc`.

-For example, one specifies their plugins like so:
+For example, one might specify their neovim configuration like so:

 ```
-{pkgs ? import <nixpkgs>}:

-with pkgs;

 neovim.override {
   configure = {
     customRC = ''